genodeftest/Netgear-A6210/README.md

 This seems to be Linux distro dependent, but has definitely been observed on Ubuntu, I have not yet had any problems with the driver on Arch.

-At present, there is no LED support yet (Netgear-A6210 does not have any LEDs, but other dongles do, such as the A).
+At present, there is no LED support.

 EDUP EP-AC1601 works (or to be precise, should work), but at present there are several problems such as frequent dropping of connection, failure to connect, wildly